hnascx/reactjs-timer/README.md

 Hi Friends!
 Welcome to the Timer application.

 This project was developed using React with TypeScript and styled-components.
 The timer registers are saved in the browser's localStorage, making it convenient for you to track your time.
-Exciting new features are coming soon!
+New features are coming soon!

 ## Local Setup